harryho/blog-hugo/content/blogs/build-mobile-app.md

 +++
 date = "2016-07-10T14:59:31+11:00"
-title = "Build mobile app with web tech" decription="JavaScript, CSS, HTML are not just  web tech stacks, but also available for Mobile "
+title = "Build mobile app with web tech" description="JavaScript, CSS, HTML are not just  web tech stacks, but also available for Mobile "
 +++